-Motorcycle jackets are cut longer in the
+Motorcycle jackets are cut longer in the sleeves and fuller

-the riding position.
 For example, touring jackets are normally longer, with multiple

 layers to accommodate all types of riding conditions.
 Sport

 up and longer in the back to provide coverage when bent over

-Correct fit equates to shoulder and elbow armor resting
+Correct fit equates to shoulder and elbow armor resting where

-below them.
 The jacket should fit snugly enough to hold the armor in place;

 it won’t do your elbow any good if the armor shifts down to

 A good fit will also be close around the waist so air cannot

 go up into the jacket.
 With your arms resting at your sides,

 the sleeve cuffs should extend past the wrists.

 Sleeve length is often an issue for me; I generally wear

 a size small jacket, but on many jackets the sleeves are too

 to a medium to fit the sleeve length often translates to the

 jacket being too large through the shoulders, which means the

 armor isn't located correctly.

-Also, it's important to note that even within the same manufacturer, sleeve length
+Also, it's important to note that even within the same manufacturer,

-in the next style was an inch too
+right, while a size small in the next style was an inch too

 Remember that while gear should fit closely, it should not

 hinder movement.
 Try it first, which gives you another excuse

 to hop on your favorite bike in the shop.
 Choose a motorcycle

 with a similar riding position to your own bike and, well, assume

 Reach for the bars and notice ease of movement.
 Does the